 Kyle Bay has a connection to the Moran family, an infamous Melbourne-based criminal family of Irish ancestry, notable for their involvement in the Melbourne gangland killings.
 The family's activities are the primary plot of the controversial television series Underbelly.
 Family matriarch Judy Moran lost two sons, Jason and Mark, estranged husband Lewis, and brother-in-law Des to an underworld feud that resulted in the deaths of over 30 criminals.
 Judy Moran was first married to Leslie John Cole, who was shot dead in Boronia Street, Kyle Bay, during a gangland conflict on 10 November 1982.
 Judy Moran was divorced from Cole at the time of his death and had begun a relationship with Lewis Moran.
 Though she legally assumed the surname of Moran, she and Lewis Moran were never married.

-Quarry Reserve in Hurstville Road, Hurstville, occupied the site of a former sandstone quarry.
-The reserve occupies land surrounding the upper reaches of Poulton Creek, which flow through the park into Poulton Park, before discharging into Kogarah Bay.
+Quarry Reserve in Hurstville Road, Hurstville, occupies the site of a former sandstone quarry.
+It surrounds the upper reaches of Poulton Creek, which flows through the park into Poulton Park, before discharging into Kogarah Bay.
 The northern section is today little more than a pathway with the fenced off quarry site on one side and the channel carrying what was once Poulton Creek on the other.

 The southern section consists of a large sports field with a cricket pitch and practice cricket nets.
 A pathway through a strip of bushland leads from the reserve into Poulton Park.

 The Bee Gees: Robin Gibb, Barry Gibb, Maurice Gibb; front: Vince Melouney and Colin Petersen